mariohernandez/mariohernandezio/src/blog/vitejs.md

 ## Project restructure

-So far we've been working with Vite's and Storybook's default project structure, but we need update it to reflect the structure of a typical front-end or drupal theme project.

 Let's quickly review the structure of our environment so we can more effectively plan for where source code will live and where production code will be compiled/copied into.

 The project structure below only lists the most important files and directories.